natemurthy/dotfiles/README.md

 # dotfiles

-Holds some usefule setup scripts for my vim and zsh configurations
+Holds some useful setup scripts for my vim and zsh configurations